mozilla/mentat/CONTRIBUTING.md

 * Rebase your work during development and before submitting a pull request, avoiding merge commits, such that your commits are a logical sequence to read rather than a record of your fevered typing.
-* Make sure you're on the correct branch and are pulling from the correct upstream:
+* Make sure you're on the correct branch and are pulling from the correct upstream (currently `rust`):
 ```
 git checkout some-new-branch
-git pull upstream master --rebase
+git pull upstream rust --rebase
 ```
 Or using `git reset --soft` (as described in [a tale of three trees](http://www.infoq.com/presentations/A-Tale-of-Three-Trees))